muthaiyanmani/todo/app/CONTRIBUTING.md

-# Contributing to Smart Todo Pro
+# Contributing to Todo Pro

-Thank you for your interest in contributing to Smart Todo Pro!
+Thank you for your interest in contributing to Todo Pro!
 This document provides guidelines for contributing to the project.

 ## Development Setup